jinloes/coding_practice/README.md

 # coding_practice
-practicing coding and implementing simple fucntions in java
+practicing coding and implementing simple functions in java